Bagoum/suzunoya/README.md

 # About

-**Note**: This project is extremely early in development and is not presently usable without a good amount of plumbing.
+**Note**: This project is early in development and is not presently usable without a good amount of plumbing.

 Suzunoya is a visual novel engine built in C#, designed to be portable between game engines.
 It is free (as in free speech) software.
 The source code is on Github: https://github.com/Bagoum/suzunoya